| | Rituals

 Fast, Fast, Fast, fateful spirit, fast!"

-"I (insert name) offer to thee, Great spirit of the Unknown,
+He then makes the following formal declaration: "I (insert name) offer to thee, Great spirit of the Unknown,

 this night of (insert date) my body and soul, on condition that